 Unemployment Insurance is much more than just responding to claims.
 While claims need to be responded to completely and in a timely manner, U.I. eligibility impacts and is impacted by many other employment functions.
-Industrial U.I.
-Services/UCC consults and advises on many employment topics and questions.
+Industrial U.I.’s unemployment consultants advise on many employment topics and questions.
 For example:

 - How does a severance package affect a particular claimant’s eligibility for compensation benefits?

 - If an employer changes an employee’s work hours, job duties, rate of pay, etc., will the employee be eligible for U.I. benefits if he or she quits rather than accept the change?